rjskene/phat/README.md

 + Levy-Stable Distribution
     + the Levy-Stable is bounded in the range alpha (0, 2] with alpha = 2 being the Gaussian distribution.
 Thus, the Levy-Stable *only* exhibits fat tails with tail index alpha < 2.
-    + Unfortunately, equity returns in particular are known to have both a [second moment](https://fan.princeton.edu/fan/FinEcon/chap1.pdf) AND fat tails ([see Danielsson and de Vries 1997](references.ipynb)), meaning $\alpha > 2$, which the Levy-Stable does not support.
+    + Unfortunately, equity returns in particular are known to have both a [second moment](https://fan.princeton.edu/fan/FinEcon/chap1.pdf) AND fat tails ([see Danielsson and de Vries 1997](references.ipynb)), meaning alpha > 2, which the Levy-Stable does not support.
 + Student's T
     + the Student's T is the most popular distribution for modelling asset returns as it does exhibit modest fat tails and is power law-*like*.
     + unfortunately, the Student's T only *tends* toward a power law in the extreme tails and so can still heavily underestimate extreme events.